robb-j/r0b-blog/content/post/deploy-esp32-with-spiffs-using-github-actions.md

 With the flash tool built, a GitHub action takes those html, js, css, json and binaries and deploys them to GitHub pages, so you can access the tool or directly download the firmware and `manifest.json`.

+## Hurdles

-## Creating a spiff partition
+### Creating a spiff partition

 The first hurdle was generating a SPIFFS file...

-## Flashing from the CLI
+### Flashing from the CLI

-Another hurdle was getting a consisten flash from the CLI, to quickly develop the firmware and try different fixes...
+Another hurdle was getting a consistent flash from the CLI, to quickly develop the firmware and try different fixes...

+### Getting the spiff onto the esp

+### Arduino partitions

+Arduino defines partitions in csv files within it's own packages...

-## Things I wish I'd knew
+### Things I wish I'd knew

 ### Where ESP32 puts things